Stop throwing away organic customer feedback.

 That might sound pretty obvious, every relationship depends on a mutual understanding, but this is the relationship most companies have with their customer experience.

 That’s the key to this situation.
 According to the IDC, 80+% of customer data is unstructured and that number could grow to 95% by 2025.
-Unstructured data is the natural language customers use when they need support, post on social media, engage in a user community, leave a review, or email your success team.
+The natural language customers use when they need support, post on social media, engage in a user community, leave a review, or email your Success team is unstructured.
 It’s not easily searchable or quantifiable.
 You can’t just give it a number (e.g. 7/10 NPS).
 It’s dark data.
 Historically, to understand dark data, you have to have a live person read it.
 Reading is expensive, and reading is slow.
 As a result, almost all unstructured feedback gets shelved until it’s too stale to make any use out of.
 Customer conversations are literally treated the same way I treat fast food leftovers.
 The intentions are always good, but I end up throwing it away nine out of ten times.

 Natural language understanding, machine learning, and AI have come a long way in the last few years.
 The tools are out there to solve this problem and take advantage of this opportunity.
 Which business stakeholder owns the process and how those insights get delivered is the subject of another blog post, but every CX team will need to have an answer for unstructured feedback in the next few years.
 If they don’t, their bottom lines will suffer.
 Customers will only wait so long to be heard before they toss businesses out on their ear.